 If you’ve been in the fitness community for any amount of time, you’ve likely heard about macros.
-Understanding the facts behind macros and about your personal nutritional requirements will make a difference in your own health journey.
+Understanding macronutrients and about your personal nutritional requirements will make a difference in your own health journey.
 In this article we’ll explore what macros are, how to know if you’re getting in the right ratios and the best foods for delivering them.

 Ready to understand macronutrients better?
 Then let’s look at the details.

 What are Macronutrients?